-"I move between looking at loads of things that humans have been making with this stuff beneath our feet and then leave all that and just think -what can I make today?
-You form a bubble to work within and against.
-Things that come with inherent funniness, comic clumsiness, organic fecundity... popcorn, mudplops - small explosions; or things that you instinctively want to veer away from ... ( pod forms, autumn poplars, fireside spaniels) - all material to start with.
-Paying attention to clay in all it’s states, timing, working against gravity, acknowledging that you never have complete control, the phenomena of accident and chance, the dynamics between intention and luck.
-You’re making a kakariki with it’s yellow crown and the glaze runs so you have bird with poop on it’s Head, instead."
+“You form your own bubble to work within and against.
+Things that come with inherent funniness, comic clumsiness, organic fecundity... (popcorn, mudplops) - or things you are inclined to veer away from (poplars, podforms, ramekins) - are all material to start with.
+Paying attention to clay in all its states, timing, working with and against gravity and process.
+Acknowledging that you never have complete control, the dynamics between intention and luck.
+You are making a kakariki with it’s yellow crown and the glaze runs so you have a bird with poop on it’s head instead."